jaspector

 Building permits are required for new residential or commercial construction, additions, alterations, renovations, demolition, electrical/plumbing/mechanical system installation, septic system installation, and any construction in FEMA-designated Special Flood Hazard Areas.

-The following work is generally exempt: Farm buildings and farm structures (exempt from building code requirements under Mississippi Code § 17-2-9; not exempt from floodplain requirements).
+Not all construction work requires a permit in Foxworth, MS. The following work is generally exempt: Farm buildings and farm structures (exempt from building code requirements under Mississippi Code § 17-2-9; not exempt from floodplain requirements).
 Note: Farm building exemptions do not apply in FEMA-designated Special Flood Hazard Areas.
 Confirm edge cases with the Board of Supervisors before proceeding.
+When in doubt, confirm with the local building department before starting work.